BUREAU OF ENVIRONMENTAL HEALTH

 Yes.
 Environmental Health Inspectors will conduct regular site inspections of retailers for compliance with local, state, and federal tobacco retail laws.
 The Long Beach Police Department will conduct random undercover youth decoy operations to check for compliance with laws prohibiting the sale of tobacco products to minors.

 Yes.
 A Special Event Tobacco Retail Permit is required to sell tobacco products and/or tobacco paraphernalia at a special event where the public is invited.
-The Special Event Permit fee is $105.
+The Special Event Permit fee is $145 per vendor plus $60 each additional day.
 Complete the application below and return it to the Tobacco Retail Enforcement Program located at 2525 Grand Ave Room 220, Long Beach CA 90815.

 Applications are available: